Ahmed113/TaskManagement/README.md

     `flutter run -d windows`

-  > **Note:** Ensure that you have the latest version of Visual Studio Code installed, with desktop development support for C++ enabled.
+  > **Note:** - Ensure that you have the latest version of Visual Studio Code installed, with desktop development support for C++ enabled.
 Additionally, install the C++/CLI build tools within Visual Studio Code.

+              - If you encounter an error while building the application, try executing the following commands:

+                1- Navigate to the Windows directory:

+                 `cd windows`

+                2- Remove the CMake cache:

+                 `rm -f CMakeCache.txt`

+                3- Remove the CMake files:

+                 `rm -rf CMakeFiles/`

+             After executing these commands, try rebuilding the application.